 - Plan ahead: You don’t want to waste time searching for the things you need during the cold so make sure you have everything — from brushes to sauces — organized ahead of time.

 - Light it up: It gets dark much earlier in the winter.
 Invest in a grill light, outdoor patio lantern, or another light source.
+If nothing else, get yourself a good headlamp.

 - Make it simple: Standing out in the cold for too long is no fun.
 We suggest recipes that call for minimal flipping.